nathansmith/960-Grid-System/README.txt

 ============================================================================

-Note that if you are building a site in a language which reads from right to left, use the CSS files that begin with "rtl_" instead.
+Note that if you are building a site in a language which reads from right to left, use the CSS files that end in "_rtl.css" instead.
 Denote the language:

 <html lang="..." dir="rtl">